Canon EOS R5: everything we know so far about the new mirrorless marvel

 Canon shared a small image of the EOS R5 with the development announcement and going by that alone it's clear the new camera will resemble the original EOS R physically.

-However, leaked specs that were revealed by Canon Rumors in January indicate that the multi-function bar on the rear of the EOS R will find its way to upcoming snapper.
-Instead, the scroll wheel will find its way back instead.
+However, leaked specs that were revealed by Canon Rumors in January indicate that the contentious multi-function bar on the rear of the EOS R will not be used on the upcoming snapper.
+Instead, the scroll wheel will find its way back.

 EOS R5: sensor and processor